Robert D. Fulk: Biography

-Robert Dennis Fulk was born in Chicago on October 2, 1951.
-He received a BA in English from Oakland University in 1973, a MA in English from the University of Chicago in 1974, an MFA in Fiction from the University of Iowa in 1976, and a PhD in English from the University of Iowa in 1982.
-From 1982 to 1983, Fulk was Visiting Assistant Professor of English at Wabash College.
-At Indiana University Bloomington, Fulk served as Assistant Professor of English from 1983-1987, and as Associate Professor of English from 1987 to 1992.
-From 1987 to 1988, Fulk was Visiting Associate Professor of English at the University of Copenhagen.
+Fulk was born in Chicago on October 2, 1951.
+He received a BA in English from Oakland University in 1973, a MA in English from the University of Chicago in 1974, an MFA in fiction from the University of Iowa in 1976, and a PhD in English from the University of Iowa in 1982.
+From 1982 to 1983, Fulk was visiting assistant professor of English at Wabash College.
+At Indiana University Bloomington, Fulk served as assistant professor of English from 1983 to 1987, and as associate professor of English from 1987 to 1992.
+From 1987 to 1988, Fulk was visiting associate professor of English at the University of Copenhagen.
 He became a tenured professor at Indiana University Bloomington in 1990.
-At Indiana University Bloomington, Fulk has been Professor of English since 1992, and Adjunct Professor of Germanic Studies since 2005.
+At Indiana University Bloomington, Fulk has been professor of English since 1992, and adjunct professor of Germanic Studies since 2005.

 Fulk specializes in Germanic studies, Celtic studies and Indo-European studies, with a particular focus on language and literature.
 He is a known expert on Old English and Old Icelandic literature.
 Particular areas of research are Old and Middle English dialectology, phonological and morphological change, textual criticism, and early Germanic metrics.

 A festschrift in honor of Fulk was edited by Leonard Neidorf, Rafael J. Pascual, and Tom Shippey.
 It was published in 2016 as Old English Philology: Studies in Honour of R. D. Fulk (Cambridge: D. S. Brewer).